serarevetria/acme-static-md/README.md

 - Content files are stored locally in the directory specified by `CONTENT_DIR`.
 - Upload validation ensures only `.md` files are accepted.

+---

+## Deployment

+This project is configured with Heroku for continuous deployment:
+- Any changes pushed to the `main` branch are automatically deployed to Heroku
+- No additional configuration needed - just push your changes and they'll go live

+## Continuous Integration

+- All tests are automatically run on every push using GitHub Actions
+- Test results can be viewed in the "Actions" tab of the GitHub repository
+- This ensures code quality and prevents breaking changes from being deployed